emanuelfeld/poirot/README.rst

 .. image:: https://coveralls.io/repos/DCgov/poirot/badge.svg?branch=master&service=github
   :target: https://coveralls.io/github/DCgov/poirot?branch=master

 Poirot helps you investigate your repositories.
-Give him a set of clues (e.g. strings or regular expressions) and he will report back any instances they have occurred in your repository's revision history.
+Give him a set of clues (e.g. strings or regular expressions) and he will report back any place they appear in your repository's revision history.

 When used as a pre-commit hook, Poirot can warn you if you're about to commit something you might not intend (think passwords, private keys, tokens, and other bits of sensitive or personally identifiable information).